material-motion/material-motion/specifications/runtime.md

 ## Purpose

 The purpose of this Runtime is to coordinate the expression of different types of motion and interaction.
-Think of it as an abstraction layer between the application engineer and existing systems of fulfillment.
+It as an abstraction layer between the application engineer and existing systems of fulfillment.

 ## Overview